patching...

 Proposals to alleviate traffic were presented at Tuesday's City Council meeting, but some wondered if they are too bicycle-centric.

-New ways to alleviate vehicular, bicycle and pedestrian traffic were proposed at Tuesday's City Council meeting amid a broader discussion about the Land Use and Circulation Element.
+New ways to alleviate vehicular, bicycle and pedestrian traffic were proposed at Tuesday's meeting amid about the .

 Council members and residents raised concerns and expressed support as city staffers highlighted key areas of research and planning work aimed at satisfying the city’s vision for a fully networked and integrated downtown urban design.